harmony-one/h/progress/rikako-hatoya.md

+2025-10-11 Sat: Look into more IRR calculation and how to reduce spike sensitivity.

 2025-10-10 Fri: Working on running new date range from Aaron's database (lp-backtest).
 Debugging some issues with RPC.

 2025-10-09 Thu: Reviewed Theo's true hodl calculation write-up, I believe mostly same as my replica except the "withdrawn" method.
 Reviewing my method to slightly modify the new capital token ratio.